MILL5/yocto/README.md

 Now you can provide a custom factory using Func<T> with the Register, RegisterSingleton, RegisterPerThread, RegisterPooled methods.

 #### Register Instances ####
 Already have an instance and want to register that instance?
 Now you can!
-The Register method now accepts instances.
+The RegisterInstance method takes an instance.